juke32/WakeOnLan/README.md

 ## Once a power outage gets restored an esp32 controller will...

 1. start a 3min timer
-2. send all set devices a magic packet with their MAC address
+2. send all enabled devices a magic packet with their MAC address
-3. continue an incremental timer to keep waking devices in-case of edge cases or accidental power offs
+3. continue an incremental timer to keep waking devices for edge cases like accidental power offs or updates

 ## Features:
 - Home Assistant integration through EspHome